 The only real battle in life is between hanging on and letting go. ~ Shannon L Alder

-This part of changing your career really sucks, but it’s also completely normal.
+This part of changing your career can feel frustrating, but it’s also completely normal.
 I see it come up over and over again with my clients.
 All of them are smart accomplished women who’ve had successful careers.
 They go and get new qualifications and update their skills, but then it’s like: Now what?

 When you’ve been goal driven all your life it can be confronting to find yourself at an impasse but it honestly happens to everyone.
 Not having a clue what to do next is completely normal when you’re going through change and you’re in that state of flux.
 Not only that, it’s actually a key part of the change process (if you want to know more about the science behind this look up the Change Curve).